tock/tock-www/_posts/2016-08-15-talking-tock-2.md

   * @KBaichoo made a buddy allocator that doesn't rely on the std crate.
 He'll use this as a layer for writing apps to flash at runtime.
-The main challenge the buddy allocator solves is to ensure that apps written to flash are aligned to bounderies that allow correct use of the MPU.
+The main challenge the buddy allocator solves is to ensure that apps written to flash are aligned to boundaries that allow correct use of the MPU.

   * @phil-levis switched development of the NRF51 to the NRF51-DK since the evaluation kit is deprecated.